Click here to access a written transcript of this episode.

 Tiffany (she/her) is a graphic designer, aerial enthusiast, fanfic author, cat mom, gay fairy gothmother, and bisexual human disaster.
 An actual Austin, Texas native, she’s been keeping her hometown weird long before it was cool.
 She is proud to be friends with Shohreh, and their friendship has grown through their shared passions for aerials and pop punk, mental health struggles, and experiences as queer women thumbing their noses at the patriarchy.
 You can find Tiffany on Instagram.

 Ally (she/her) is an aerialist, a horror movie enthusiast, and a proud member of the Girl Gang.
-She has self-identified as bisexual and/or queer since adolescence.
 She has been described as “actually a trench coat filled with snakes and chaos” as well as “literally a demon,” and she feels those are pretty accurate descriptions.
 When she’s not busy filling every space she encounters with chaotic energy, she can probably be found laughing about farts or giving long-winded speeches about her weird taste in music to unappreciative audiences.
 She has a lot of opinions.
 You can find Ally on Instagram.